varletjs/rattail/docs/general/is-function.md

 # isFunction

-Determine whether the input value is a function
+Determine whether the input value is a `function`.

 ### Usage